mattdistefano/Element.prototype.matches/README.md

-# HTMLElement.prototype.matches
+# Element.prototype.matches - polyfill

-A simple polyfill that consolidates the various vendor specific implementation of `HTMLElement.prorotype.matches` so that it can be used in it’s standardized format.
+A simple polyfill that consolidates the various vendor specific implementation of `Element.prorotype.matches` so that it can be used in it’s standardized format.

 ## Install

-`npm install HTMLElement.prototype.matches`
+`npm install Element.prototype.matches`

 ## Usage

-`import 'htmlelement.prototype.matches';`
+`import 'element.prototype.matches';`

-`require('htmlelement.prototype.matches');`
+`require('element.prototype.matches');`